toyota-m2k/wpf-little-toolkit-net6/README.md

 ## NumericTextBox

-  TextBox which accept only numeric character.
+  TextBox which accepts only numeric character.

 ## CheckButton